-Patching engineers are sometimes unaware of everything that needs patching and struggle to patch consistently.
+Software engineers are sometimes unaware of everything that needs updating and struggle to update software consistently.
 Besides, patching often involves disruption as some patches may break configurations by restoring default settings.
 The net result is imperfect patching.
 A single critical missed patch is all it takes for a successful breach.

 Worse, patch management detracts from more value-added threat management activities.
 After all, applying patches is a routine exercise that requires a lot of technical skill and time.

-Automating patch management not only frees up a significant amount of time for security teams.
-Automated patching also ensures thorough, end-to-end patching that ends up being far more protective than manual processes that are inevitably ad-hoc in nature.
+Automating software deployment and patch management not only frees up a significant amount of time for security teams.
+Automated software deployments also ensures thorough, end-to-end patching that ends up being far more protective than manual processes that are inevitably ad-hoc in nature.